-In 1846, when the Mexican war broke out, Cole county sent two companies, one of caval-ry, commanded by Capt.
+In 1846, when the Mexican war broke out, Cole county sent two companies, one or cavalry, commanded by Capt.
 M. M. Parsons, and one of infantry, commanded by Capt.
 Wm.
-C. Anguey.
-The latter served under the com-Anguey.
-The latter served under the com-mand of Gen. Sterling Price, and the former under the command of Gen. A. W. Doniphan.
+C. Angney.
+The latter served under the command of Gen. Sterling Price, and the former under the command of Gen. A. W. Doniphan.
+Capt, Angney, after the war, settled in Mexico.
 Capt.
-Angney, after the war, settled in Mexico.
-Capt.
-Parsons entered the Confederate service, and served as Major General through the war, to die at last by the bullet of a Mexican assassin.
-He was a fine lawyer, an eloquent speaker, an accomplished soldier, and a dutiful son remains, opposite the Executive Mansion, and is owned by the family of Major Alfred Basye, one of the first settlers of our town.
-(With the growth of the city and the demands of its position as the Capitol of the State, botel accommodations have vastly increased until they now equal those of any except our metropolitan cities.
-Editor.)
+Parsons entered the Confederate service, and served as Maior General through the war, to die at last by the bullet of a Mexican assassin.
+He was a fine lawyer, an eloquent speaker, an accomplished soldier, and a dutiful son.